-19. The appellant has identified a range of potential public benefits that would arise from the proposed hub including free ultrafast Wi-Fi, free phone calls to landlines, wayfinding, device charging, rapid connection to emergency services and public messaging capabilities.
-Many of these features can be accessed by most members of the public by other means, and therefore the public benefits are limited.
-I recognise that the inclusion of a defibrillator is a potential benefit, although there is no evidence before me to indicate an absence of such facilities in this area.
+18. The appellant has identified a range of potential public benefits that would arise from the proposed hub including free ultrafast Wi-Fi, free phone calls to landlines, wayfinding, device charging, rapid connection to emergency services and public messaging capabilities and a defibrillator.
+Many of these features can be accessed by most members of the public by other means and therefore the public benefits are limited.
 Whilst the inclusion of many public facilities is laudable, there is no mechanism before me to ensure these features would be adequately maintained and retained into the future, so those benefits that may exist could be short-lived.
-I therefore conclude that the public benefits outlined by the appellant do not outweigh the clear and substantial harm identified above.
+I therefore conclude that the public benefits outlined by the appellant do not outweigh the harm identified above.